orocos/rtt_ros_integration/README.md

 build directory, and all generated typekit code was also placed in a given package's include and src directories.
 Now, all such files are built in the Catkin develspace.

+As of now, the new interfaces have only been developed to support catkin-based ROS packages, but adding backwards-compatible rosbuild support shouldn't be too hard.

+There are a few organizational changes that have been made in `rtt_ros_integration` compared to the ROS Groovy Galapagos release:

+ * "rtt_rosnode" has been split into three packages:
+   1. "rtt_rosnode": Contains a plugin for creating a ROS node in an RTT program
+   2. "rtt_rostopic": Contains msg primitive typekit and the transport plugin for using ROS topics
+   3. "rtt_rosparam": Contains a plugin for synchronizing a component's properties with ROS parameters

+ * A new package, "rtt_ros" has been added.
+This package contains convenience launchfiles and wrapper scripts for running Orocos programs (typegen, deployer, etc).
+This package also contains a plugin for importing ROS packages and their dependencies, instead of overloading the use of the deployer's "import()" function.

+There are also several API changes related to importing plugins from ROS packages and creating ROS topic connections.